NovationScripts/GetEthTop/README.md

 **GetEthTop: Path to Million Dollar Wealth and Additional ERC-20 Token Rewards.**

 **Overview:**
-"**GetEthTop**" is a blockchain game designed to provide users with the opportunity to become millionaires (~$) and earn liquid ERC-20 tokens by progressing through levels (7 levels in total).
+"**GetEthTop**" is a blockchain game designed to provide users with the opportunity to become millionaires (~$) and earn liquid ERC-20 tokens by progressing through levels (7 levels.
+There are a total of 53 steps in the game, plus registration.).
 Players can engage in a unique reward system, earning income from referrals and advancing through a series of increasingly challenging levels.
 Once the game is completed, it cannot be restarted from the same wallet.

 **Registration and Conditions:**